codemod-com/intuita-vscode-extension/README.md

 ---
 ## Join Us!
 - We are an early-stage startup backed by amazing angels in silicon valley!
-If you are a codemod nerd or passionate about buidling delightful devtools, [let's chat](https://www.linkedin.com/in/alexbit/)!
+If you are a codemod nerd or passionate about building delightful devtools, [let's chat](https://www.linkedin.com/in/alexbit/)!

 <br>
 </br>